fabisev/public-repo/README.md

 # public-repo
-testing to see if sync works
+testing to see if conlicts would work or not

 ## Artifact Publishing